a year ago

 DB_PASSWORD="${{Postgres.PGPASSWORD}}"

-DB_USERNAME="${{Postgres.PGUSER}}"so in URL do I put: jdbc:postgresql://${{Postgres.RAILWAYPRIVATEDOMAIN}}:${{Postgres.PGPORT}}/${{Postgres.PGDATABASE}}
+DB_USERNAME="${{Postgres.PGUSER}}"so in URL do I put: jdbc:postgresql://${{Postgres.RAILWAY_PRIVATE_DOMAIN}}:${{Postgres.PGPORT}}/${{Postgres.PGDATABASE}}

-or just: ${{Postgres.RAILWAYPRIVATEDOMAIN}}
+or just: ${{Postgres.RAILWAY_PRIVATE_DOMAIN}}

 the first one